framer/motion/api/framer-motion.api.md

 // Warnings were encountered during analysis:
 //
-// types/easing/index.d.ts:23:5 - (ae-forgotten-export) The symbol "cubicBezier" needs to be exported by the entry point index.d.ts
-// types/easing/index.d.ts:29:5 - (ae-forgotten-export) The symbol "EasingModifier" needs to be exported by the entry point index.d.ts
 // types/gestures/use-pan-gesture.d.ts:182:5 - (ae-forgotten-export) The symbol "EventHandler" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)